monsoonmaelstrom/book2/book2.md

 I stumble after him, trying not to trip over my own feet.

 Davy looks back at me and says, “Gavin, Henry, help her.
-I have the feeling we need to be gone sooner rather than later.”
+I have the feeling we want to be gone sooner rather than later.”

 ----

 We come to a stop in front of a heavily disused warehouse several miles south of the docks where the fights frequently take place.
-It took a couple of hours of wending our way through the city to get here, with Gavin bracing me from one side and Henry on the other.
+It took a couple of hours of wending our way through Branton’s twistier streets to get here, with Gavin bracing me on one side and Henry on the other.
 I’d have long since fallen behind or forced the others to slow down if they weren’t halfway dragging me along.
 Firestorms are beastly things.
 Especially when you’re trying to wield them with precision.
 I need some food and a few hours of sleep.
 I’m not sure if I’ll get either though.

 The sky is still darkened by storm clouds making the late afternoon look more like late evening, but I’m grateful for the thick cloud cover and rain keeping people off of the streets.
 The fewer prying eyes to see our passage, the better.